akashghimireOfficial/AI-Application_System_Final_Project/README.md

 ## Advantages of Transformer over LSTM/GRU

-- It process all the sequence at a same, thus taking the advantage of modern GPU.
+- It processes all the sequences at the same, thus taking advantage of modern GPU.

-- It doesn’t suffer from vanishing gradient and also good with transfer learning.
+- It doesn’t suffer from vanishing gradient and is also good with transfer learning.

-- Inspired from the success of BERT (a transformer model for language translation), we adopted BERT model for doing action recognition task.
+- Inspired by the success of BERT (a transformer model for language translation), we adopted the BERT model for doing action recognition tasks.

 ## Experimental setup